AllastorV/Color-Cohesion-Analyzer/README.md

 ## Multi-Language Support

 The application supports **English** and **Turkish** languages.
-Click the language toggle button (🌐) in the toolbar to switch between languages instantly - no restart required.
+Click the language toggle button  in the toolbar to switch between languages instantly

 ## Contributing

 Contributions are welcome!
 Please read the development guidelines before submitting PRs.

-## License

-MIT License - See LICENSE file for details.

----

 **Color Cohesion Analyzer** - Empowering visual storytellers with color intelligence.